diffix/reference/docs/led.md

 > TODO: Think about whether an attack is actually possible with an inner select like this

+# Dynamic noise layers

+It would be very nice if we could eliminate the need for dynamic noise layers.
+Unfortunately I don't think that is possible.
+While LED alone solves the first derivative difference attack, which is the reason we needed dynamic noise in the first place, there are attacks against the LED mechanism itself that dynamic noise defends against.

+zzzz

+The purpose of the dynamic noise layer is to defend against the first derivative difference attack.
+This is needed because the static noise layers constitute a predictable difference between the "left" and "right" queries in the attack pair.
+In previous designs, the dynamic noise layers were based on AIDs (UIDs).
+The dynamic layer was not predictable, because each bucket in the attack has a different set of AIDs, and therefore a different dynamic noise layer.

+zzzz

+One tricky point about the dynamic layer is that it must not be possible to generate many different dynamic noise layers for what is semantically the same query, thus averaging out the dynamic noise.
+To avoid this, we use the AIDs themselves in part to seed the dynamic noise layer.
+Queries with the same semantics will always produce the same set of AIDs.

+One of the difficulties with using AIDs with proxy Diffix was the cost of recording them.
+In the stats-based noise approach, we were not able to collect all of the AIDs, and so used the work-around of recording the min, max, and count.
+With DB Diffix, it should be reasonable to collect per-AID data, but it may be costly to recompute the set of distinct AIDs when adjusting for Low Effect (LE).

+With DB Diffix it appears that we can use the conditions themselves as the basis of dynamic noise layers instead of AIDs.
+There are two reasons.
+First, if we are doing Low Effect Detection (LED), then an attacker would not be able to use chaff conditions to average away dynamic noise layers.
+Second, with tight DB integration, we can do a good job of determining the semantics of each condition, and therefore prevent conditions with different syntax but same semantics.

+This opens the possibility of using the seed material from the non-LE (NLE) conditions as the basis for the dynamic noise layers rather than the AIDs.
+Essentially we can used the combined seed material of all NLE conditions to replace the set of AIDs that we formerly used.
+This seed material is then added to each individual condition's seed material to compose the per-condition dynamic noise layers (note both LE and NLE conditions still have dynamic noise layers, though the seed material itself comes only from NLE conditions).

+Note that we still need per-condition dynamic noise layers with LED.
+This is because in a difference attack, the condition that isolates the victim will always end up being LE. zzzz

+ and so is ignored for the purpose of seeding dynamic noise layers.
+This would lead to the dynamic noise layer being identical on the left and right.)

 # Seed Materials (equalities)